You have found your ultimate guide to creating New Year’s Resolutions.

 Lifestyle New Year’s resolutions include habits and actions geared towards bettering yourself, and in return, becoming a better partner, friend, and relative.

-Not only is promptness good for you, it’s showing that you respect another’s time.
+Not only is promptness good for you, but it’s also showing that you respect another person’s time.

 You teach others how to treat you based on your behaviors and actions.